Radom12/Radom12/README.md

 ## Work Experience

-*   **MiQ Digital** - Data Engineer Intern (Jan.
-2025 - Present)
-    *   \[Placeholder for 2-3 bullet points describing responsibilities and accomplishments at MiQ]
-    *   Example: Developed ETL pipelines using Python and Spark to process 1400 GB of data daily, improving efficiency by 30%.
-    *   Example: Contributed to data warehouse design on AWS, using S3, Redshift, and Glue.
 *   **RainbowKids** - Marketing Intern (Oct.
 2023 - Jan.
 2024)
     *   Developed targeted advertisements and implemented SEO strategies that increased website traffic by 15% and improved search engine rankings by 10%.
     *   Oversaw marketing campaigns that resulted in a 12% increase in revenue, demonstrating the effectiveness of implemented strategies.